Alton Wayne Roberts

-Alton Wayne Roberts (April 6, 1938 – September 11, 1999) was a Klansman convicted of depriving slain activists Michael Schwerner, Andrew Goodman and James Chaney of their civil rights in 1964.
-He shot two of the three civil rights workers before his accomplices buried their bodies in a dam.
+Alton Wayne Roberts (April 6, 1938 – September 11, 1999) was an American murderer and white supremacist.
+Roberts, a member of the White Knights of the Ku Klux Klan, was convicted for his role in the 1964 Freedom Summer murders.
+He was the one who fatally shot two of the victims, Congress of Racial Equality civil rights activists Michael Schwerner and Andrew Goodman.
+Roberts also shot the third activist, James Chaney, but some debate that it was another accomplice, James Jordan, who had killed him.
+Jordan had identified Roberts as Chaney's killer.
+In 1967, he was charged and convicted of depriving the slain activists of their civil rights.

 Early life

-Roberts had a younger brother by the name of Raymond.
+Alton Wayne Roberts, who went by Wayne for most of his life, was born and raised in Meridian, Mississippi.
+He was the second youngest child of Clyde Cuthell Roberts and Eula Juanita Quinnelly and grew up with three brothers, Lee, Lloyd, and Raymond.
 Roberts played football during high school.

-Roberts, then 26 years old, owned a bar in Meridian, Mississippi, at the time of the murders.
+Roberts, then 26 years old, owned a bar and was working as a window salesman and a mobile home salesman, at the time of the murders.
+He had previously served in the U.S. Marine Corps, from which he was dishonorably discharged for drunkenness and absence without leave.
+He was married to Linda Walker and had no children.

-Freedom Summer Murders
+Freedom Summer murders

-In the afternoon of June 21, 1964, Chaney, Goodman, & Schwerner arrived at Longdale to inspect the burned out church in Neshoba County.
+On the afternoon of June 21, 1964, Chaney, Goodman, and Schwerner arrived at Longdale to inspect a burned-out black church in Neshoba County, which had been attacked and vandalized by the local chapter of the KKK.
 They left Longdale around 3 p.m.
 They were to be in Meridian by 4 p.m. that day.
 The fastest route to Meridian was through Philadelphia.
-At the fork of Beacon & Main Street their station wagon sustained a flat tire.
+At the fork of Beacon & Main Street, their station wagon sustained a flat tire.
 It is possible that a shot was fired at the station wagon's tire.
-Sheriff Lawrence A. Rainey's home was near the Beacon & Main Street fork.
+Sheriff Lawrence A. Rainey's home was near the Beacon and Main Street fork.
 Deputy Cecil Price soon arrived and escorted them to the county jail.
-Price released the trio as soon as the longest day of the year became night which was about 10 p.m.
+Price released the trio as soon as the longest day of the year became night, about 10 p.m.
 The three were last seen heading south in their Ford station wagon along Highway 19 toward Meridian.

-Two Mississippi Highway Patrol men waited at Pilgrim's Gas Station not far from Philadelphia's city limits.
-The trio was likely deferred from using a phone at the station.
-They drove past the station and continued toward Meridian.
+Two Mississippi Highway Patrol men waited at Pilgrim's Gas Station, not far from Philadelphia's city limits.
+The trio was likely deterred from using a phone at the station, so they drove past it and continued toward Meridian.